More to come on this!

-A snippet of an article from the Minneapolis Tribune (no date, no byline) tells us that this building, just feet from the Milwaukee Road the railroad tracks, was originally a “hotel and restaurant catering mostly to railroad men.”
+In an article by Allan Holbert from the Minneapolis Tribune (October 6, 1968), we find that that the building, just feet from the Milwaukee Road the railroad tracks, was originally a “hotel and restaurant catering mostly to railroad men.”

 The Town Hall Cafe opened at this address in the summer of 1937.
 Entertainers in August 1937: Arthur Bell (Twin Cities), and Iola (New York).
 In October 1937 the new manager was Hobart T. Mitchell.
 In November 1937 it was redecorated in white and maroon with red tapestry and oil paintings.

-Again quoting the Trib, “For a year or so, in the late ’50s, it was a fag joint.”
+Again quoting Holbert, “For a year or so, in the late ’50s, it was a fag joint.”